-A VCT , first introduced in 2005, is a plc which is set up and invested in, much like a normal investment fund.
+A VCT, first introduced in 2005, is a plc which is set up and invested in, much like a normal investment fund.
 The VCT will typically run for five years, although the length of the investment may fluctuate.

 VCTs will pay a series of dividends over the term of the investment, subject to liquidity.
 These dividends will depend on the performance of the company.
 The dividends themselves are also exempt from income tax, so there is no need to file them on your tax return.

-Any gain on the disposal of VCT shares after five years and on which VCT income tax relief has been given and not withdrawn, will be exempt from Capital Gains Tax (CGT).
+Any gain on the disposal of VCT shares after five years and on which VCT income tax relief has been given and not withdrawn will be exempt from Capital Gains Tax (CGT).

 What is an EIS?

-The exemption from CGT is reduced down to only three years on an EIS.
+The exemption from CGT is reduced to only three years on an EIS.
 There is a facility to defer paying CGT on all or part of a chargeable gain by investing the proceeds in qualifying EIS shares in a period one year before and three years after the disposal of the original asset.
-Gains are also deferred until a chargeable event such as the disposal of the EIS shares or earlier breach of the EIS rules.
+Gains are also deferred until a chargeable event such as the disposal of the EIS shares or an earlier breach of the EIS rules.

 Remember Business Property Relief (BPR), outlined briefly in our ISAs article?
 EIS shares should constitute “relevant business property” for inheritance tax purposes.
 This means that after two years the EIS shares should qualify for 100% BPR and fall outside of the estate.

-There is also relief for capital losses on the disposal of shares: any loss realised on the disposal of qualifying shares (net of any income tax relief initially obtained) may be set against the individual’s taxable income arising in the tax year in which the disposal occurs, or the previous tax year.
+There is also a relief for capital losses on the disposal of shares: any loss realised on the disposal of qualifying shares (net of any income tax relief initially obtained) may be set against the individual’s taxable income arising in the tax year in which the disposal occurs, or the previous tax year.

 The loss may also be offset against CGT, and excess losses may be carried forward.

-What is an SEIS?
+What is a SEIS?

 CGT reinvestment relief equal to 50% of the amount invested (subject to the £100,000 investment limit) is available to offset against gains arising in the tax year.
 The investment in SEIS shares can take place before the disposal of the asset, provided that both the disposal and investment take place in the same tax year.

 So there we have it.
 These investments are somewhat complex and not for everyone.
-They are ideally suited to higher risk investors with a high level of income and a high tax bill.
+They are ideally suited to higher-risk investors with a high level of income and a high tax bill.
 If you feel that you wish to discuss these products further please give us a call.

 As ever, it is important to remember that:

-Investments may go down as well as up and you may lose your initial capital
+Investments may go down as well as up and you may lose your initial capital.